nubenetes/awesome-kubernetes/docs/kubernetes-client-libraries.md

 - [developers.redhat.com: Java development on top of Kubernetes using Eclipse JKube](https://developers.redhat.com/blog/2020/08/24/java-development-on-top-of-kubernetes-using-eclipse-jkube/)
 - [eclipse.org: Migration Guide for projects using Fabric8 Maven Plugin to Eclipse JKube 🌟](https://www.eclipse.org/jkube/docs/migration-guide/)
 - [youtube: Deploying a Quarkus application into Kubernetes using JKube | Cloud Tool Time | Marc Nuri 🌟](https://www.youtube.com/watch?v=HDDfdZqwM1E&ab_channel=EclipseFoundation)

+## Java Operator SDK
+- [javaoperatorsdk.io: Build Kubernetes Operators in Java without hassle](https://javaoperatorsdk.io/) Whether you want to build applications that operate themselves or provision infrastructure from Java code, Kubernetes Operators are the way to go.
+This SDK will make it easy for Java developers to embrace this new way of automation.
+The java-operator-sdk is based on the fabric8 Kubernetes client.